20k-ultra/dotfiles/README.md

 ```

 This will go into each topic and install the packages and configure them by symlinking dotfiles or running custom configure scripts.
 See [Structure](#structure) for more info.

+## Post Setup

+After you run the setup you may need to run `nvidia-xconfig`.

 ## Structure